astropy/pyvo/docs/mivot/viewer.rst

    data is mapped to the MANGO data model

-We can also check which classes the data is mapped to.
+We can also check which datamodel classes the data is mapped to.

 .. code-block:: python